Eschatologue/CM_wiki/docs/option/class-options/artificer-infusion/tce.md

 _**Prerequisite:** Level 6+, **Item:** A pair of Boots (requires attunement)_

-While wearing these boots, a creature can teleport up to 15 feet as a **:rsc-b: Bonus Action**{ .rsc } to an unoccupied space the creature can see.
+While wearing these boots, a creature can teleport up to 15 feet as a **:rsc-b: Bonus Action**{.rsc} to an unoccupied space the creature can see.
 The creature must have occupied that space at some point during the current turn.

 ---